ohniluap/ohniluap/README.md

 ## Hello!
 I'm Paulo Roberto.

-👀 I'm interested in evolving professionally as a developer and learn as much as possible in my trajectory.
+👀 I'm interested in evolving professionally as a developer and learn as much as possible along this path.

 🌱 I’m currently learning Python, HTML, CSS, JavaScript, Java and Kotlin.
 ##